html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

-We can customize edges, for example we can add a target arrow.
+We can customize edges, for example by adding a target arrow.
-This can be done using <a href="/defaults" target="_blank">setDefaults</a> method of `CanvasBuilder`.
+This can be done using the <a href="/defaults" target="_blank">setDefaults</a> method of `CanvasBuilder`.

 {{< code lang="javascript" >}}
 class Application {